-2.2.6.10 Destruction of SSI
+2.2.6.11 Destruction of SSI

 When copies of records containing SSI are no longer needed, they must be promptly and completely destroyed.
 The objective of destruction is to preclude recognition or reconstruction of the information.
 Any means approved for the destruction of national security classified material may also be used for SSI.
+Destroying SSI shall be done using a cross cut shredder.
 The preferred method of destruction is shredding.
 The applicable MAA Project Manager (Design, Procurement and Construction) shall supervise and coordinate the destruction of SSI from their applicable project phase and will ensure destruction at the earliest appropriate time.